-An analysis of a variety of different atmosphere and ocean measurements (through July) which are known to have long-period statistical relationships with the upcoming season's Atlantic tropical cyclone activity indicate that 2017 should have above-average hurricane activity.
-Neutral ENSO conditions and a warmer-than-normal

-Main Development Region should help generate anomalously favorable conditions for hurricane formation conditions over the peak months of this year's hurricane season.
+An analysis of a variety of different atmosphere and ocean measurements (through July) which are known to have long-period statistical relationships with the upcoming season's Atlantic tropical cyclone activity indicate that 2018 should have below-average hurricane activity.
+A cooler-than-normal tropical Atlantic and the potential for a weak El Niño should generate anomalously hurricane-unfavorable conditions for the peak months of this year's hurricane season.

-12 Forthcoming Updated Forecasts of 2017 Hurricane Activity
+12 Forthcoming Updated Forecasts of 2018 Hurricane Activity

-We will be issuing two-week forecasts for Atlantic TC activity during the climatological peak of the season from August-October, beginning today, Friday, August 4 and continuing every other Friday (August 18, September 1, etc.).
-A verification and discussion of all 2017 forecasts will be issued in late November 2017.
+We will be issuing two-week forecasts for Atlantic TC activity during the climatological peak of the season from August-October, beginning today, Thursday, August 2 and continuing every other Thursday (August 16, August 30, etc.).
+A verification and discussion of all 2018 forecasts will be issued in late November 2018.
 All of these forecasts will be available online.